RossCurry/nycSetupTest/README.md

 Using this example monorepo I have discovered that the `.nycrc.json` file does not work as expected.
 Possibly parsed too late.
 I have instead got the example to work using just the command line.

+## Structure

+- pk1: has the mixed .ts and .js files.
+- pk2: has just .js files.

 ### Command to get the coverage output:
-pk1 has the mixed .ts and .js files.

 So from `./pk1`, run:

 ```